 Dads love to call you (either on the phone or from the bottom of the stairs in a loud booming voice) at the worst possible times.

 This is one thing dads do that we love to hate (but secretly love to love) — dad jokes are silly, sometimes witty, but eminently embarrassing quips that are often composed of the best/worst puns you’ve ever heard.

 Dads love fire — it taps into their primordial desire to provide for the family, and we know that dads know their way around a kitchen, but their true love is outdoor cooking.

 Why We Love Father's Day

-A. For better or worse, the make us laugh
+For better or worse, they make us laugh

-How to work the new stereo, how to change a flat tire and how to adjust the blade height of the lawnmower are but a few of dad’s greatest teachings.
-Dad’s have been passing along their wisdom for generations, and we can never overlook that.
+Changing tires and fixing lawnmowers are just some of dad’s greatest teachings.
+Dads have been passing along their wisdom for generations, and we can never overlook that.
 From learning how to work a sickle at the dawn of civilization to showing us how to clean the food gunk out of the kitchen sink, dads have been there through it all to show us the way.

 Dads put up with a lot.
 From playing prince (or princess) with their kids to taking care of whatever pet the rest of the family brings home, we can count on dad to come to love it eventually, even if he puts up a small fuss initially.
 And we can’t thank them enough for this.

 How to Say Father's Day in Other Languages